Princess Adelheid of Hohenlohe-Langenburg: Marriage and children

+Via her daughters Karoline Mathilde and Augusta Victoria, Adelheid is the most recent common matrilineal ancestor of Carl XVI Gustaf of Sweden and Felipe VI of Spain, respectively.

 Later life

 With her husband, the Duchess first resided at Dolzig, in Lower Lusatia, but in 1863 moved to Kiel when Duke Frederick became legitimate heir to the duchies of Schleswig-Holstein.
 They returned to Dolzig only three years later, when after the Austrian-Prussian War the duchies were annexed by Prussia.
 In the following years the couple alternated between Dolzig, Gotha, and the family domains at Primkenau.
 Duke Frederick died in 1880, shortly before the couple's eldest daughter was engaged to the Prussian heir.
 After the marriage in February 1881, Duchess Adelheid settled in Dresden, where she lived a retired life, interesting herself chiefly in painting and music.

 The Duchess died at Dresden on 25 January 1900.

 A small island in Franz Josef Land, Adelaide Island (Остров Аделаиды), was named after Princess Adelheid by the Austro-Hungarian North Pole Expedition.
+A fictionalised version of Princess Adelheid appears in the ITV series Victoria, where she is nicknamed "Heidi" and played by actress Ellen Evans.